Submissions

 Web Pages

 Include author, date, title, availability information, and accession date, if needed.
-The URL of the site should be mentioned.
+URL of the siteshould be mentioned.

 Tables

-• Tables should always be cited in the text in consecutive numerical order.
+You should always cite tables in text in consecutive numerical order.

-• Use the table function, not spreadsheets, to make tables.
-Avoid creating tables by hand using multiple spaces or tabs and containing no cells.
+To create tables, use the table function, not spreadsheets.
+Avoid creating tables by hand with multiple spaces or tabs that contain no cells.

-• The tab number and Caption should be written as follows:
+Tabe number and caption should be written as follows, Table 1

 Determination of speed